 Pugliese bread = pan Pugliese Pronunciation: pool-yee-AY-zee Notes: This simple, crusty bread hails from Puglia, Italy, and is great for making sandwiches or dipping into olive oil.
 Some producers flavor it with olives or cheese.
 Substitutes: Italian bread

-I am not much a whole wheat/multigrain bread person, but the taste was not overpowering and worked perfectly for tonight’s sandwich.
+I am not much a whole wheat/multigrain bread person, but the taste was not overpowering and worked perfectly for tonight’s grilled cheese.
 I might even eat the leftover bread by itself.

-It may be odd, but the sous chef and I did debate as to the order of the ingredients on the sandwich: bread > cheese > hashbrowns or bread > hashsbrowns > cheese.
-I am not sure if there is a true difference between the two, but we sure thought so, so we went bread > hashbrowns > cheese and that seemed to taste great.
+It may be odd, but the sous chef and I did debate as to the order of the ingredients on the sandwich: bread > cheese > hash browns or bread > hash browns > cheese.
+I am not sure if there is a true difference between the two, but we sure thought so, so we went bread > hash browns > cheese and that seemed to taste great.

-After completely cooking the hashbrowns, we did pat them down with a paper towel to absorb most of the grease.
+After completely cooking the hash browns, we did pat them down with a paper towel to absorb most of the grease.
 This did help, but we could have possibly done more.
-However, when that is the biggest complaint of the evening, I think the sandwich was pretty great!
+However, when that is the biggest complaint of the evening, I think the grilled cheese was pretty great!

-I like breakfast and all foods associated with it, at least all breakfast foods I can eat, so maybe it shouldn’t be a surprise that I liked tonight’s hashbrown grilled cheese sandwich.
+I like breakfast and all foods associated with it, at least all breakfast foods I can eat, so maybe it shouldn’t be a surprise that I liked tonight’s hash brown grilled cheese.
 Either way, I would highly recommend that you try this one on your own.
 It was a great mix of taste and flavor stuffed between two slices of great bread.
-All of the ingredients worked very well together and created one great grilled cheese sandwich.
+All of the ingredients worked very well together and created one great grilled cheese.